vzahorui/vzahorui.github.io/_posts/2019-09-14-derivatives.md

 ---
 layout: single
 title: "Understanding derivatives"
-description: Here I am going to explain what derivatives are and how they can be used
+description: Building intuition behind the term of derivative of a function
 category: "Calculus"
-tags: derivation derivative calculus slope differentiation
+tags: derivation derivative calculus slope differentiation rata-of-change
 date: 2019-09-14
 ---

 ## Building intuition

+Derivatives are mainly used in the context of measuring rate of change between variables.
+Plainly speaking, it allows to see how one variable changes if another variable or variables also change.

 For understanding derivatives it is good to know what the slope of a function is and how it is measured.
 The slope generally shows the ratio of changes ($\frac{\Delta y}{\Delta x}$) between variables in two different points.
 In real life, however, it is rare that a function represents a straight line, as the slope changes over time.
 Let's look at the function described by the following curve: